salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 3. Run `cross_correlation.ipynb` to see the resulting S/N maps.
 4. Run `pre_processing_2.ipynb` to retrieve and constrain the orbital and systemic velocity values.

-Of course, the parameter values (e.g., in the data reduction, model generation, or cross-correlation) are tunable and they can be changed by the user.
+Indeed, the parameter values (e.g., in the data reduction, model generation, or cross-correlation) are tunable and they can be changed by the users.